MileHacker Logo

 • Valid Passport: At least six months validity is often recommended.

-• Return/Onward Ticket: Proof of a confirmed departure ticket.
+• Proof Of leaving the country: Proof of a confirmed departure ticket.

 • Customs Declaration: Completed digitally or by means of paper form.

-• Photos: For visa applications, not typically for visa-exempt entries.
+• Photos: For applying for a visa, not typically for visa-exempt entries.

 Special Notes